troy896/magisk-files/note.md

-## Magisk 63af8db0-delta by HuskyDG
+## Magisk e4b8d53d-delta by HuskyDG

 ### What is new?

-- Restore "`chmod` node to `644` when tuning f2fs
+- Add option to clean up Magisk `hidelist`

 ### Diffs to official Magisk

-- [General] MagiskHide uses system logcat to monitor app processes startup
+- [General] Restore MagiskHide, uses system logcat to monitor app processes startup: disabled or abnormal logcat can't use MagiskHide.
 - [General] The package name is `io.github.huskydg.magisk`
 - [General] Support Magisk installation without boot image for emulators
 - [General] Fix the `/data` need of Magisk survival script `addon.d` when `/data` can't be decrypted